-Mobile web page coming soon.
+Mobile web page under construction.
 Full page accessible on desktop.
+Transcripts coming soon!

 Welcome to episode four of ICONOCAST!
 Join co-host James Gagnon for his interview with Western Visual Arts Professor Kristy Robertson about the anthropocene, sustainable art, and the relationship between art and activism.
 Our cover is Professor Robertson’s recent book, Tear Gas Epiphanies.

 This podcast is produced by ICONOCLAST Collective and was edited by James Gagnon—as always, huge thanks to Radio Western for their studio.